nedeco/fama/documentation/homesystem/HOMEASSISTANT.md

 If you do not see sensors in your Home Assistant dashboard:

   - Verify the MQTT broker connection settings.
-  - Ensure the Fama application is configured correctly to send MQTT messages.
+  - Ensure the Open Smart City Home application is configured correctly to send MQTT messages.
   - Check the Home Assistant logs for any errors related to MQTT integration.